Public-key cryptography based on bounded quantum reference frames: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful discussions with Daniel Gottesman and Rob Spekkens.
-L. M. Ioannou was partially supported by EPSRC and SCALA.
-M. Mosca was partially supported by NSERC, DTO-ARO, CFI, CIFAR, Ontario-MRI, CRC, OCE, QuantumWorks and MITACS.
+We acknowledge useful discussions with Giulio Chiribella, Daniel Gottesman, Rob Spekkens, and, in particular, John Watrous, who gave us the argument in the Appendix that proves that the protocol is secure against coherent attacks.
+L. M. Ioannou was supported by EPSRC, SCALA, QuantumWorks, MITACS, and IQC.
+M. Mosca was supported by NSERC, DTO-ARO, CFI, CIFAR, Ontario-MRI, CRC, OCE, QuantumWorks and MITACS.